shay16/mmap/README.md

 # mmap

-# Project Title and purpose
+# Minnesota Map - Displays Various locations in MN

 One Paragraph of project description goes here

-### Difficulties or opportunities you encountered along the way.
+### Difficulties - Mouse Hover, finding right location of coordniates.

-The toughest part was...
+The toughest part was finding the specific coordinates of each location and making sure the mouse hovers over it.

 ### Most interesting piece of your code and explanation for what it does.